surya-kangeyan/Serverless-Cloud-infrastructure-deployment-with-AWS-cloud-formation/README.md

 - The debugging process was particularly complex because it involved multiple services working together.
 For example, when the queue-populator Lambda wasn't finding files, I had to verify the S3 bucket contents using 'aws s3 ls', check Lambda execution role permissions, and monitor CloudWatch logs simultaneously.
 This helped me understand that my Lambda function needed updated code to handle the specific path structure of the DynamoDB export files (AWSDynamoDB/01734455334387-d14728cf/data/).

-**4. How would you modify the architecture to handle an increased number of .json.gz files (e.g., scaling considerations)?**
+**4. How would I modify the architecture to handle an increased number of .json.gz files (e.g., scaling considerations)?**

 - To handle a larger volume of .json.gz files efficiently, I would implement several architectural modifications focusing on scalability and performance.
 The primary change would be optimizing the Lambda function configurations for better parallel processing.
 Instead of processing files sequentially, I would modify the queue-populator Lambda to implement batch processing, allowing it to send multiple messages to SQS simultaneously using batch operations (sqs:SendMessageBatch).